-In this review8 sections
+In this review 8 sections

 If your driver swing speed is under 90 mph, you need a lightweight driver with high loft (10.5-12°) and a draw bias.
-The Callaway Paradym AI Smoke Max with the lightest shaft option generated the most distance in our testing at 85 mph swing speed.
+The Callaway Paradym Ai Smoke Max with the lightest shaft option generated the most distance in our testing at 85 mph swing speed.

 Swing speed is the single biggest factor in driver distance.
 If you are under 90 mph — which includes most seniors, many women golfers, and golfers returning after a layoff — you need a driver designed to maximize ball speed at your speed, not at 110 mph.
 We tested 5 drivers at 80-90 mph swing speeds.
 For the complete driver guide, see our best forgiving drivers ranking.